andro951/WeaponEnchantments/Readme.md

 * Apply and remove Enchants from   items.
     > All you have to do is place an enchantment in an enchantment slot.
 There is no cost or confirm button.
 * Convert essence to item experience.
+    > The Level up button will consume lower tiers of essence first if possible.
+These slots can be favorited (same as vanilla favoriting) to prevent them being consumed unless there is not enough to level up without them.
 * Offer items (Destroyes the item in exchange for essence and ores - configurable).
-    > The value of essence and ores recieved is slightly more than the item's base sell price.
+    > The value of essence and ores recieved is slightly more than the item's base sell price. (config default is half or half essence)
     > Also returns all enchantments and power boosters applied to the weapon and converts experience on the item to essence.
 * Syphon excess xp from an item past the max level, 40.
-* Infuse items
+* Infuse items (Discussed in it's own section)

 There are 5 tiers of enchanting tables
 0. Wood: